Shekharrajak/WSDC_Task_2015-16/README.md

 Design a user registration web app.
 Django and angular is used to make a user registration system.

+####Features :
+People can register their self and login.You can see the user's username after login and right corner.
+Setting and profile page is there just showing the details only.

 ###Installation:
 *'clone this repo.'